 Aaron is the Director of Speech & Debate for the University of Nebraska-Lincoln.
 He is a 12 time Nebraska State Champion and a former collegiate national finalist in Extemporaneous, Impromptu, After Dinner, and Original Oratory.
-Under his leadership the UNL Speech and Debate team has advanced more than 100 events to out rounds at national tournaments, won seven consecutive Big Ten Conference Tournament titles, and produced multiple individual national champions.
+Under his leadership the UNL Speech and Debate team has advanced more than 100 events to out rounds at national tournaments, won seven consecutive Big Ten Conference Tournament titles, and produced four individual national champions.

 Matt Davis – Director of Public Address

 Matt is the former head speech coach at Lincoln East High School.
 He has coached 17 state championship teams, 160 state finalists (including 66 champs), and 170 national qualifiers (including more than 30 to outrounds).
 He has coached students to finals at Harvard, Stanford, Marshall (MN), Apple Valley (MN), Glenbrooks (IL) and other prestigious national tournaments, as well as the Extemporaneous Tournament of Champions, National Speech & Debate Association National Tournament, National Catholic Forensic League Grand National Tournament, and the National Individual Events Tournament of Champions.

 Craig is the Director of Individual Events at Kansas State University.
 During his time as director he has coached three individual national champions in extemporaneous speaking.
 Craig is chair of the Extemporaneous Question Writing Committee and Co-Chair of the Extemporaneous Preparation Room for the American Forensics Association's National Individual Events Tournament.